AdobeDocs/workfront.en/help/workfront-fusion/scenarios/create-a-scenario.md

 1. Click `Continue`.
 1. In the sign-in window that displays, enter your credentials to log in to the app if you haven't already done so.
-1. (Conditional) If an `Allow` button displays, examine the actions that the connector will be able to take, then click the button to connect the app to `Workfront Fusion`.
+1. (Conditional) If an `Allow` button displays, examine the actions that the connector will be able to take, then click the button to connect the app to Workfront Fusion.

 ## Configure the module